Çağatay Yılmaz

-Çağatay Yılmaz (born 1 January 2000) is a Turkish professional footballer who plays as a winger for Bursaspor.
+Çağatay Yılmaz (born 1 January 2000) is a Turkish professional footballer who plays as a winger for TFF 3.
+Lig club Karadeniz Ereğli Belediyespor.

 Professional career

 A youth product of Bursaspor, Çağatay signed his first professional contract on 26 March 2018. Çağatay made his professional debut for Bursaspor in a 1-0 Süper Lig loss to Gençlerbirliği S.K. on 18 May 2018.

+He was suspended indefinitely by the Bursaspor management after being deemed to be one of the main actors in the incidents that occurred on the field during the Bursaspor- Diyarbekirspor match played on December 20, 2023.

 International career

 Çağatay was a prolific goal-scorer and captain of Bursaspor's youth sides, and earned several callups to various Turkish youth national teams.